-- If the ORACLE_SID, ORACLE_HOME, or ORACLE_BASE environment variable is set in the file, then remove the appropriate lines from the file. - 8.
+- 7. If the ORACLE_SID, ORACLE_HOME, or ORACLE_BASE environment variable is set in the file, then remove the appropriate lines from the file. - 8.
 Save the file, and exit from the editor. - 9.
-To run the shell startup script, enter the following command: - Bash shell:
+To run the shell startup script, enter the following command: - Bourne shell, Bash shell on SUSE, or Korn shell: